-An outline of the statistical activity for the Commission through the end of fiscal year 2019 is shown in Table 1 immediately following this section.
-Tables 2 and 3 illustrate the types of dispositions made by the Commission including the type of discipline issued.
+An outline of the statistical activity for the Commission through the end of fiscal year 2023 is shown in Table 1 immediately following this section.
+In compliance with Section 33.005 of the Texas Government Code, the chart on Table 2 provides a breakdown of the dispositions of the 1,173 cases closed during fiscal year 2023, including the number of cases dismissed following preliminary investigation with a determination that the allegation was frivolous or unfounded, or because the facts alleged did not constitute judicial misconduct or the evidence did not support the allegation of judicial misconduct.
+Table 3 shows, in order of prevalence, the types of allegations or canon violations that resulted in disciplinary action during fiscal year 2023.
 Graphic representations of the data are also presented in Figures 1 through 7 to further illustrate the activities of the Commission.

-According to Office of Court Administration records, approximately 4,246 judges were under the jurisdiction of the Commission in fiscal year 2019, (a 12% increase from fiscal year 2018 - 3,781.)
+According to Office of Court Administration records, approximately 3,880 judges were under the jurisdiction of the Commission in fiscal year 2023, (less than a 4% increase from fiscal year 2022 - 3,775.)

-Figure 1 illustrates the Texas judiciary by the number of judges in each category.
+Figure 1 illustrates the makeup of the Texas judiciary by the number of judges in each category.
 Figure 2 shows the number and percentage of cases filed with the Commission by judge type.
 Figure 3 shows the number of complaints resulting in disciplinary action by the Commission against each judge type.
-Figure 4 shows the number of cases disposed of by type of complainant in fiscal year 2019.
+Figure 4 shows the number of cases disposed by type of complainant in fiscal year 2023.

-In fiscal year 2019, the Commission took action in 80 cases involving Texas judges.
-The Commission disposed of 69 cases through public sanction, private sanction, orders of additional education or a combination of a sanction with an order of additional education.
-Four cases were resolved by voluntary agreements to resign from judicial office.
-The Commission issued 4 orders of suspension and instituted formal proceedings against 3 judges in fiscal year 2019.
+In fiscal year 2023, the Commission acted in 62 cases involving Texas judges.
+The Commission disposed of 45 cases through public sanction, private sanction, orders of additional education or a combination of a sanction with an order of additional education.
+4 cases were resolved by a voluntary agreement to resign from judicial office.
+The Commission issued 4 orders of suspension in fiscal year 2023.
+Additionally, 9 cases were resolved by Special Court of Review orders.

-Figures 5a and 5b show the total number of cases filed with and disposed by the Commission between fiscal years 2014 and 2019.
-In fiscal year 2019, the Commission opened 1,849 cases - a 16% increase over the number of filings in fiscal year 2018, and a 62% increase over the number of filings in fiscal year 2014.
-The Commission disposed of 1,694 cases in fiscal year 2019, representing a 2% increase in dispositions over fiscal year 2018.
-With 1,849 complaints received and 1,694 dispositions, the Commission's disposition rate for fiscal year 2019 was 92%.
+Figures 5a and 5b show the total number of cases filed and disposed by the Commission between fiscal years 2019 and 2023.
+In fiscal year 2023, the Commission opened 925 cases - a 47% decrease over the number of filings in fiscal year 2022.
+The Commission disposed of 1173 cases in fiscal year 2023, representing a 52% decrease in dispositions over fiscal year 2022.
+With 925 complaints received and 1173 dispositions, the Commission's disposition rate for fiscal year 2023 was 126.81%.

-A comparison of public discipline, private discipline and interim actions taken by the Commission in fiscal years 2016 through 2019 is shown in Figures 6a and 6b.
+A comparison of public discipline, private discipline and interim actions taken by the Commission in fiscal years 2019 through 2023 is shown in Figures 6a and 6b.

-Of the 1,694 cases closed in fiscal year 2019, 31 were dismissed with language advising the judge about technical or de minimus violations, or violations of aspirational canons, and cautioning the judge to avoid similar conduct in the future.
-Additionally, 5 cases were dismissed after the judge demonstrated that he or she took appropriate measures to correct conduct that resulted in an investigation.
-Approximately 52% of the cases closed in fiscal year 2019 alleged no judicial misconduct.
-The percentage (35%) of cases closed following a preliminary investigation rose in 2019 relative to 2018.
-Meanwhile, the number (219) and percentage (13%) of full investigations requiring a response from the judge was lower in fiscal year 2019 relative to 2018 by 2%.
-A comparison of initial, preliminary and full investigations conducted by the Commission in fiscal years 2016 through 2019 is shown in Figures 7a and 7b.
+Of the 1128 cases closed in fiscal year 2023, 46 were dismissed with language advising the judge about technical or de minimus violations, or violations of aspirational canons, and cautioning the judge to avoid similar conduct in the future.
+Additionally, 2 cases were dismissed after the judge demonstrated that he or she took appropriate measures to correct conduct that resulted in an investigation.
+Approximately 40% of the cases closed in fiscal year 2023 alleged no judicial misconduct.
+The percentage (48%) of cases closed following a preliminary investigation increased in 2023 relative to 2022 by 17%.
+Additionally, the percentage (14%) of full investigations requiring a response from the judge increased (marginally) in fiscal year 2023 relative to 2022 by 1%.
+A comparison of initial, preliminary, and full investigations conducted by the Commission in fiscal years 2019 through 2023 is shown in Figures 7a and 7b.